Farzan-Ullah/Farzan-Ullah/README.md

 - 🔭 I’m currently working independently on various projects.

-- 🌱 I’m currently learning more about latest technologies for Frontend Development.
+- 🌱 Learning more about latest technologies for Frontend Development.

 - 👯 I’m looking to collaborate on open source Frontend and Backend projects.